The Vancouver Canucks have never won the Stanley Cup, but they have come close.

 After retiring from pro hockey in 2019, Roberto Luongo joined the Florida Panthers as a “special advisor to the general manager” — a role he currently holds today.
 Luongo has also been active with Hockey Canada, serving as GM of Canada’s World Championship team in 2021.
 He was also named assistant general manager of Canada’s 2022 Olympic team, prior to NHL players having to opt out of the tournament.

 After spending two years as an assistant coach in the AHL, the Montreal Canadiens promoted Alex Burrows to their NHL bench in 2021.
-He helped the Habs get to the Stanley Cup Final, and was credited with improving their power play.
+He helped the Habs get to the Stanley Cup Final that year, and was credited with improving their power play.

-After spending four years in the Canucks organization, first as a development coach, and then as an assistant coach, Malhotra left for Toronto in 2020.
-The 42-year-old works on the Leafs’ bench as one of Sheldon Keefe’s assistant coaches.
+After spending four years in the Canucks organization, first as a development coach, and then as an assistant coach, Manny Malhotra left for Toronto in 2020.
+The 43-year-old works on the Leafs’ bench as one of Sheldon Keefe’s assistant coaches.

 Following a year of playing hockey in France, Tanner Glass retired from pro hockey in 2019 and joined the New York Rangers as assistant director of player development.